-June 13th in Arta, Majorca.
-It is a feast which also includes the parades of locals dressed up as horses.
+Celebrated on June 13th in Arta, Majorca.
+It is a feast that includes parades of locals dressed up like horses.

 Romeria de Sant Marcal

 June 30th in Sa Cabeneta, Majorca.
-It is a popular fair.
-It is also held in other cities.
+It is a famous fair held in many cities and towns of Majorca.

 July 15th to 16th, all over Majorca.
-Marked by processions of boats in various parts of the Balearic Islands.
+It is marked by processions of boats in various parts of the Balearic Islands.

 July 27th to 28th, in Valldemossa, Majorca.
-Marked by a procession of carts and bulls along with a feast.
+It is marked by a procession of carts and bulls along with a feast.

-First week of August in Palma, Majorca.
-Most popular yachting regatta held under the patronage of King Juan Carlos.
+The first week of August in Palma, Majorca.
+The most popular yachting regatta was held under the patronage of King Juan Carlos.

 August 8th, in Ibiza.
-Feast in the honour of Spanish recapture of the islands.
+Feast in honour of Spanish recapture of the islands.

 August 15th.
-Important festival that is held throughout Spain
+The major festival is held throughout Spain.

 August 28th, in Felantix, Majorca.
 Includes dancing and horse-riding shows.